jbranchaud/til/react/quickly-search-for-a-component-with-react-devtools.md

 # Quickly Search For A Component With React DevTools

-As the size of your React app grows, it can become challenging to track down specific component within the [React DevTools](https://github.com/facebook/react-devtools) extension.
+As the size of your React app grows, it can become challenging to track down specific components within the [React DevTools](https://github.com/facebook/react-devtools) extension.
 You opened it up with the hopes of quickly inspecting the `props` being received by a component, but find yourself navigating through the DOM structure instead.